ResearchScientist/Notes-Project-Management/Project-Lifecycle/3-Execute/3-Communicate.md

 - what to start and why

 Answering the why is key in improving any processes.

+Other questions.

+- how is the team doing
+- are the users happy
+- are there processes we could optimize
+- are our tools working for us
+- are we following the values
+- are we accumulating any debt , technical or otherwise
 ## Format

 Retrospectives can be conducted as